Thursday, May 29, 2008

 Options have improved considerably.
 Ithaca, Central New York’s Exotic Restaurant Capital (we’re just missing an Ethiopian restaurant), offers plenty of wholesome dining adventures that’ll provide a day’s worth of topflight nutrition in the five-to-ten-buck range.
 Here are just a few of your options:

 See and be seen in the hall of plenty.
 Wegmans Julie Jordan Wings of Life Salad Bar will fill you up in a way your body will appreciate.
-For $5.49 for a meal-sized salad, $7.49 for enough for two, order up a pile of fresh baby greens, three kinds of cheeses, two of olives, shocked broccoli, brown rice, chickpeas, spicy tofu cubes, cashews, almonds, and sunflower seeds, a hunk of bread, and your choice of Julie’s own dressings.
+For a meal-sized salad enough for two, order up a pile of fresh baby greens, three kinds of cheeses, two of olives, shocked broccoli, brown rice, chickpeas, spicy tofu cubes, cashews, almonds, and sunflower seeds, a hunk of bread, and your choice of Julie’s own dressings.
 Mine is the lemon-sesame.
 Get it to go, or dine right there at Wegmans.
 A note of caution: it’s surprisingly easy to buy $80 worth of imported cheese, $20 worth of olives, a fresh bouquet of flowers, and a fruit tart on your way through the store.

-The Indian luncheon buffet at Diamonds, at $6.99 is one of the best deals in town.
+The Indian luncheon buffet at Diamonds is one of the best deals in town.
 Rice and naan, a bread baked on the inside wall of a tandoor oven and served warm, provide a base for an ever-changing roster of vegetarian curries, including a kofta curry of vegetarian “meatballs,” the sweet cabbage curry of my dreams, and rich spinach-y sag paneer; several daals crafted from chickpeas, kidney or other more exotic beans; red tandoori chicken with crisp onion slices, chicken curry, a refreshing iceberg salad, yogurt-and-cucumber raita to cool things off (not that they’re very hot), onion chutney to heat them up, a minty relish, and a sweet-and-sour tamarind sauce.
 Finish it off with a little bowl of satisfying kheer, a sweetened rice dessert delicately flavored with cardamom.